What are the best Drata alternatives?

 - Pros: Excellent for managing numerous overlapping frameworks, provides a strong, integrated approach to both risk and compliance, and offers a scalable path for growing GRC programs.

-- Cons: The platformβs complexity and pricing model may be overwhelming for early-stage startups needing only a single certification, and it requires a custom quote and implementation process.
+- Cons: The platform’s complexity and pricing model may be excessive for an early-stage startup pursuing only one report, and it requires a custom quote and implementation process.

 Website: https://hyperproof.io